-Section 9.
+Section 8.
 Compensation for Participation

-Committee Members who are not otherwise compensated by their employer to participate, may qualify for a stipend in the amount of one hundred dollars (\$100) per meeting attended.
-Committee Members shall submit to the District a signed certification statement from their employer, or a selfcertification if self-employed, that compensation is not provided for Regional Oversight Committee meetings to be considered for a stipend.
+Committee Members who are not otherwise compensated to participate, may qualify for a stipend in the amount of one hundred dollars (\$100) per meeting attended.
+Committee Members shall annually submit to the District a signed certification statement from their employer, or a self-certification if self-employed, that compensation is not provided for Regional Oversight Committee meetings to be considered for a stipend.